cchamilt/WindowsMelodyRecovery/README.md

 ## Features

 - Automatic backup of Windows settings
+- Detailed list of backed up settings can be found in [BACKUP_DETAILS.md](docs/BACKUP_DETAILS.md)
 - System updates management
 - Browser profile backup
 - KeePassXC configuration
+- OneNote settings and templates
+- Outlook configuration (excluding PST files)
+- Word settings and templates
+- Excel settings and macros
+- Visio settings and stencils
 - Network and printer settings
 - And more...